future-proof-iot/CertFC/README.md

 This flashes the application code on the board and will start a serial console attached to the serial interface of the board.

+*NB: all experiments data can be found at benckmark_data*